MSco/RealPerfectIdling/README.md

 	* Added Dragon Lucky Bank
 	* Added Cookie Chain
 * 0.9.9:
-	* Compatibility of beta 1.9
+	* Compatibility with beta 1.9
 * 0.9.8:
-	* Compatibility of beta 1.0501
+	* Compatibility with beta 1.0501
 * 0.9.7:
 	* interface titles have been split up
 	* Cookies in bank includes wrinkler reward